dcsoft-yyf/JIEJIE.NET/README.md

 ```

 ## So many cool features!
-But JieJie.NET has no more than 20000 lines C# code!
+But JieJie.NET only has 12000 lines C# code!

+   So it is small and without any third party component.

 ## In the future

    It will support remove private const fields(also include private enum const field) or other advanced features.Please pay attention to me.

 ## License
 JieJie.NET use GPL-2.0 License.